gatsbyjs/gatsby/docs/contributing/docs-contributions/index.md

 When working on the Gatsby documentation, you can choose between two major styles of working:

 - [Work directly in the GitHub UI](#modifying-markdown-files), using the "Edit this File" and commit capabilities without having to clone the repository.
 This is useful for quick documentation updates, typo fixes, and lightweight Markdown changes.
-- Clone the Gatsby.js repo and make changes to the Markdown files using your favorite text editor.
-Currently (as of March 2021), there is no way for community members to build the docs site locally.
+- Clone the Gatsby repo and make changes to the Markdown files using your favorite text editor.
+Currently (as of February 2022), there is no way for community members to build the docs site locally.
 We are working internally to figure out a fix for this.

 ## Fixing image and link paths